MRX8024/motors-sync/wiki/chopper_synchronization_guide_en.md

       A running fan (basically any fan in the printer) may prevent correct and more accurate measurements.
-If it is already turned on, then at least try to prevent it from being turned off in the middle of dimensions.
+If it is already turned on, then at least try to prevent it from being turned off in the middle of measurements.
    2. Synchronization can be started at the beginning of printing while the bed is heating up.
 To do this, you need to add it to the macro \ slicer.
 For example -